Akuli/python-tutorial/defining-functions.md

 This doesn't work if the value is of an immutable type, like string or integer because immutable values cannot be modified in-place.
-Fortunately, Python will tell you if something's wrong.
+Fortunately, Python will tell us if something's wrong.

 ```py
 >>> foo = 1